Melanie Shiraz: Biography

-Shiraz was born in Tel Aviv; her mother is Estee Shiraz.
-The family moved to America when Shiraz was young.
+Shiraz was born in Israel.
+She is the daughter of Israeli commentator Estee Shiraz.

+The family moved to the United States when Melanie was young.
 She graduated from the University of California, Berkeley, where she earned a double degree in Data Science and Interdisciplinary Studies.
 She was also involved in Chabad, the campus Jewish Student Union, and Hillel.
-After working in Silicon Valley, she earned an MBA at Tel Aviv University.
-She co-founded a fintech startup in London but returned to Israel before the October 7 attacks.
-She has lived in Tel Aviv since then.
+She returned to Israel shortly after graduating.
+After working in Silicon Valley, she earned an MBA at Tel Aviv University and co-founded a fintech startup in London.

 Pageantry

 Shiraz competed as "Miss Caesarea" to represent Israel at the Miss Universe 2025 pageant.
 She was crowned Miss Universe Israel at the Hilton Miami Aventura Hotel in 2025.
-Upon her victory, she told The Jerusalem Post that she wanted to use the title an opportunity for "meaningful advocacy," and added, "I want every Jew and Israeli, no matter where they are, to feel proud of this moment."
+Upon her victory, she told The Jerusalem Post that she wanted to use the title as an opportunity for "meaningful advocacy," and added, "I want every Jew and Israeli, no matter where they are, to feel proud of this moment."

-Shiraz has been target of online discussion since her being named Miss Universe Israel.
-She has alleged Nadeen Ayoub, who represents Palestine in Miss Universe 2025, for using her platform to spread falsehoods about the October 7 attacks and the Gaza War.
+Shiraz has been targeted with online abuse since being named Miss Universe Israel.
+She has criticized Nadeen Ayoub for using her platform to spread falsehoods about the October 7 attacks and the Gaza War.

+At the Miss Universe 2025 competition, Shiraz wore a yellow dress decorated with a Star of David and embroidered with anemones, the national flower of Israel.
+Shiraz intended the design as a tribute to the Gaza war hostages and victims of the conflict.